 Rebuilding may be so difficult that a community is even more vulnerable if another disaster occurs.
 Furthermore, people living in these communities have no money or assets left after a disaster to rebuild their livelihoods or resettle in safer areas.
 Their governments are often in no position to offer loans or grants.

-Being prepared and having strategies in place to assist as soon as possible after a disaster strikes is just one way World Vision helps people most in need.
+Being prepared and having strategies in place to assist as soon as possible after a disaster strikes is just one way we help people most in need.

 Assessing and responding

 No two emergencies are the same.
-When a disaster strikes, World Vision first considers the impact, context and causes of the emergency to determine our response.
+When a disaster strikes, we first consider the impact, context and causes of the emergency to determine our response.
 We’ve developed a detailed and comprehensive methodology to do just that.

 Our response strategy reacts to the scale and nature of the emergency, as well as understanding local resilience and capacity to cope.
 It focuses on assisting the most vulnerable, including children, to ensure people's basic needs are met and human rights are protected.

-In large-scale disasters World Vision collaborates with the United Nations and other international and local aid agencies.
+In large-scale disasters we collaborate with the United Nations and other international and local aid agencies.
 This helps to avoid duplication, maximises efficiencies and ensures there are no gaps in the overall humanitarian response.

 Beyond response, disaster management

-Responding to current emergencies is just one part of World Vision’s response to disasters.
+Responding to current emergencies is just one part of our response to disasters.
 Our approach to disaster management means we are active before, during and after disasters strike, focusing on the following areas:

 - Water and sanitation